igorkry/tnt4j-streams/README.md

-This is useful when streamed data is aggregated in one data package, like JSON/XML data having some header values and array of payload entries (see `mft-tracking` sample XML's), but you need only those payload entries maintaining some header data contained values to be set to JKool.
+This is useful when streamed data is aggregated in one data package, like JSON/XML data having some header values and array of payload entries (see `mft-tracking` sample XML's), but you need only those payload entries maintaining some header data contained values to be set to jKool.
 Or like in `mft_fte` sample, when MFT `transaction` progress event `transferSet` node having `source` and `destination` definitions and you need to split them into separate events maintaining some `transaction` data values.

 ### Field value transformations

 In streams configuration you can define field or locator resolved values transformations.
-In general transformations performs resolved activity value post-processing before sending it to [JKoolCloud](https://www.jkoolcloud.com/): e.g., extracts file name from resolved activity file path.
+In general transformations performs resolved activity value post-processing before sending it to [jKoolCloud](https://www.jkoolcloud.com/): e.g., extracts file name from resolved activity file path.

 To pass a resolved field/locator value to a transformation script/expression, use the predefined variable placeholder `$fieldValue`.
 You can